laravel/nova-pennant/README.md

 ### Rich Feature Values

-In order to configure rich values Nova would need to depends on class based feature and utilise `options()` method:
+In order to configure rich values Nova would need to depend on a class-based feature and utilize `options()` method:

 ```diff
 namespace App\Features;